OneCDOnly/RunLast/README.md

 Place your SysV-style scripts in the `init.d` directory.
 These will be executed with a `start` parameter after NAS startup, and with a `stop` parameter before NAS shutdown.
 Scripts in the `scripts` directory will be executed only during startup, and always after the custom `init.d` start script execution.

-## How to install
+## Installation

-1. Download the latest QPKG version here: [https://github.com/OneCDOnly/RunLast/tree/main/build](https://github.com/OneCDOnly/RunLast/tree/main/build)

-2. Install the QPKG manually in your App Center
+- available in the [MyQNAP repo](https://www.myqnap.org/product/runlast), and can also be installed via the [sherpa](https://github.com/OneCDOnly/sherpa) package manager.

 ## Notes